nicolasmcnair/magpy/README.md

 **Note**: Magstim Software Version compatibility only concerns Rapid<sup>2</sup> stimulators; all versions should be compatible with 200<sup>2</sup> and BiStim<sup>2</sup> stimulators.

 ## Recent Updates
+07-10-20: Fixed an issue where Magstim.disconnect() could hang due to the serialPortController crashing (thanks to a-hurst for this)

 28-07-19: Fixed numerous bugs.
 Version 1.2 is now working properly

 02-04-19: MagPy should now be able to be installed directly from github via pip